 Recent studies on present day movement of plates close to the Red-Sea shows that the plates move in segments i.e., there are more spreading centers or axes.
 This will reinforce the positioning of active zones that will in turn important in delineating the geothermal resource areas.
-The Danakil depression continuous GPS reading showing different displacement rating and possibly the Nabro-KodAli transverse structure could be centers of crustal spreading deciphering from the relative motion of plates (Figure 3).
+The Danakil depression and possibly the Nabro-KodAli transverse structure could be centers of crustal spreading deciphering from the relative motion of plates (Figure 3).